 The CFPB wants to hear from you about your experiences dealing with customer service at your bank or credit union – both the good and the bad.
-That’s why today we’re extending the deadline to comment on our Request for Information about customer service at financial institutions until August 22, 2022.
+That’s why today we’re extending the deadline to comment on our about customer service at financial institutions until August 22, 2022.

 A 2010 federal law specifies that consumers have rights to obtain timely responses to requests for information about their accounts from large depository institutions.
 Consumer stories can help us uncover obstacles that may prevent people from receiving high standards of customer service and high-quality human interactions with their banks or credit unions.

 We’re interested in hearing examples about your ability to access information from your bank or credit union when you need it, including:

 - Long wait times when you need to speak with a real human

 - Differences in the quality of service online vs. in person